-PGI 201.170-4 Administration of Peer Reviews.
+PGI 201.170-3 Administration of peer reviews.

-(a) The results and recommendations that are products of Peer Reviews are intended to be advisory in nature; however, in the event the Peer Review report includes a recommendation that is identified as "significant" and the contracting officer does not intend to follow that recommendation, the senior procurement official of the contracting activity for the reviewed organization must be made aware of this fact before action is taken (or inaction, as applicable) that is contrary to the recommendation.
-Reviews will be conducted in a manner that preserves the authority, judgment, and discretion of the contracting officer and the senior officials of the acquiring activity.
+(a) The results and recommendations that are products of peer reviews are intended to be advisory in nature; however, in the event the Peer Review report includes a recommendation that is identified as "significant" and the contracting officer does not intend to follow that recommendation, the senior procurement official of the contracting activity for the reviewed organization must be made aware of this fact before action is taken (or inaction, as applicable) that is contrary to the recommendation.
+Reviews will be conducted in a manner that preserves the authority, judgment, and discretion of the contracting officer and the senior officials of the requiring activity.

-(b) Peer Review teams will be comprised of senior contracting officials and attorneys from throughout DoD.
-A senior official designated by the OSD Office of Small Business Programs will participate as a team member on Peer Reviews of services acquisitions.
-Teams will include civilian employees or military personnel external to the department, agency, or component that is the subject of the Peer Review.
+(b) Peer review teams should be comprised of senior contracting officials and attorneysas appropriate.
+Teams may include civilian employees or military personnel external to the department, agency, or component that is the subject of the peer review.

-(c) Generally, each review will be conducted at the location of the executing contracting organization.
+(c) Reviews are generally, conducted remotely.
+However, a peer review may be conducted at the location of the executing contracting organizationwhen appropriate.

-(d) A list of the documents that must be made available to the review team, along with the specific elements the team will examine, is provided at the end of this PGI section.
+(d) A list of the documents that must be made available to the competitive peer review team, along with the specific elements the team will examine, is provided at paragraph (g) of this PGI section.
+A list of the documents that must be made available to the noncompetitive peer review team, along with a link to the noncompetitive peer review preparation checklist, is provided at paragraph (h) of this PGI section.